csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 So far, we have looked at the structure of the constraint graph.
 There can be important structure in the _values_ of variables as well.
 Consider the map-coloring problem with n colors.
 For every consistent solution, there is actually a set of n! solutions formed by permuting the color names.
 For example, on the Australia map we know that WA,NT , and SA must all have different colors, but there are 3! = 6 ways to assign the three colors to these three regions.
 This is called **value symmetry**.
 We would like to reduce the search space by a factor ofVALUE SYMMETRY

 n! by breaking the symmetry.
 We do this by introducing a **symmetry-breaking constraint**.
-SYMMETRY- BREAKING CONSTRAINT
+SYMMETRYBREAKING CONSTRAINT

 For our example, we might impose an arbitrary ordering constraint, NT < SA < WA, that requires the three values to be in alphabetical order.
 This constraint ensures that only one of the n! solutions is possible: {NT = blue,SA = green ,WA = red}.